gusmakali/lt2316-h20-aa/README.md

 Design desicions:

+- `vocab` and `id2word` - both essentially refer to the same list of unique tokens from data.
-- token ids - all unique tokens collected in the vocab and assigned to an ID by their index in the vocabulary `id2word`.
+- token ids - all unique tokens collected from data and assigned to an ID by their index in the vocabulary.`id2word`(that assings token_ids) has fisrt values as None so 0 will never be assigned to a token that exists in data.
 - ner ids - 4 ner types collected in the array `[None, 'group', 'drug_n', 'drug', 'brand']` where None ensures that 0 is not assigned as an ID to any of NERs.
 Therefore resulting IDs - None=0, group=1, drug_n=2, drug=3, brand=4.
 - the offsets that correspond to non sequence ners - e.g. 69-73;83-89 - are treated as two NERs for now and thus result in 2 entries in the `ner_df`
 - the split of train data is made with consideration to not split it into two different dataframes - e.g. if `sentence0123` has 55 tokens, all of them will be assigned either to `TRAIN` or `VAL` splits, not for example 20 to `VAL` and 35 to `TRAIN`.
 I assumed that for training or validation it would be good to have full sentences with corresponding encoding.
 For this reason, `TEST` and `VAL` sets are not exacly the same length - `VAL` is a bit smaller - which shouldn't be a problem.
 The ratio might be changed during modeling, if it will be needed.